 The Canadian Food Safety System: Food Recalls

-There are different triggers that start a food safety investigation, which could lead to a food recall.
-These can include:
+Several triggers can start a food safety investigation, which could lead to a food recall.

 Food Safety Investigation